NopeNix/Whale-Mate/README.md

 **Q: How often does it check for updates?**
 A: By default every 5 minutes (configurable via CRON_SCHEDULE)

+**Q: How often does it check for backup changes?**
+A: Every 20 seconds automatically

 **Q: Can I exclude specific stacks from updates?**
 A: Yes, add `#UpdatePolicy=DoNotUpdate` to your stack file